-This bill amends current law to expand the responsibilities of the Department of Transportation (DOT) by including the maintenance of traffic signal preemption technology systems, specifically for emergency vehicles such as the Opticom traffic control system.
-The legal language in RSA 21-L:10, II is updated to reflect this new responsibility with the insertion of "and traffic signal preemption technology systems used for emergency vehicles, including the Opticom traffic control system."
-The bill also includes an appropriation of $1 for the fiscal year ending June 30, 2027, to fund the maintenance of these systems, while requiring the DOT to include funding for administrative costs related to this maintenance in its biennial budget requests.
+This bill amends current law to expand the responsibilities of the Department of Transportation (DOT) to include the maintenance of traffic signal preemption technology systems, specifically for emergency vehicles, such as the Opticom traffic control system.
+The legal language is updated in RSA 21-L:10, II to reflect this new responsibility by inserting provisions that specify the maintenance of these systems.
+Additionally, the bill includes an appropriation of $1 for the fiscal year ending June 30, 2027, to fund the maintenance of these systems, while also requiring the DOT to include funding for administrative costs related to this maintenance in its biennial budget requests.

 Statutes affected: Introduced: 21-L:10